 Purchased Data: The Good, The Bad & The Ugly

 So here’s the ‘good’ of buying data.
 It can be really cost effective.
-Emailing purchased data is a valid channel to generate leads.
+Data purchase for email is a valid channel to generate leads.
 It does have an positive RoI.
 And yes, we understand that you might need some help along the way with reputation, GDPR, decent content and lead generation methodologies, and we have got your back!

 The compelling stats of email & purchased data

 76% of UK businesses describe email marketing as ‘important’ or ‘very important’